 Robert Phiddian teaches in Renaissance and Eighteenth Century literature and has a special interest in political satire, parody, and humour.
-He is a member of the Laboratory Adelaide project on the value of culture and also researches political satire, especially current Australian political cartoons and Jonathan Swift.
-He has been Deputy Dean of the School of Humanities and Creative arts, Chair of the Adelaide Festival of Ideas, Director of the Australasian Consortium of Humanities Research Centres (ACHRC), and a Board member of the Australian Book Review and of the international Consortium of Humanities Centres and Institutes (CHCI).
+He researches political satire, especially Australian political cartoons.
+He has been Chair of the Adelaide Festival of Ideas, Director of the Australasian Consortium of Humanities Research Centres (ACHRC), and on the boards of the Australian Book Review and the Consortium of Humanities Centres and Institutes (CHCI).
 Most recently he is the author of Satire and the Public Emotions (Cambridge UP, 2020) and co-author (with Julian Meyrick and Tully Barnett) of What Matters?: Talking Value in Australian Culture (Monash UP, 2018).

 Research Integrity Adviser, College of Humanities Arts and Social Sciences.

 Former Chair and current Board Member, Adelaide Festival of Ideas

 Foundation Director, Australian Consortium of Humanities Research Centres, achrc.net

 Board member, Consortium of Humanities Centers and Institutes, chcinetwork.org